itsthedevman/redis_ipc/README.md

 )
 ```

-Run this code in a separate Ruby process
+And then run this code in another Ruby process, separate from the one above. _Although, it can work in the same process_

 ```ruby
 require "redis_ipc"